Uranium anomalies in organic lake sediments might be false if not accompanied by high radium

 • If anomalous concentrations of uranium in sediment are due to nearby enrichments of uranium in rock, then radium values in the sediment would also be high.
 Absence of high radium values in these uranium anomalies suggests that chemical activity in the sediment is responsible for the uranium enrichment -- a false anomaly.

-• All suspicious uranium anomalies in organic sediment should be analysed for radium as well.
+• All suspicious uranium anomalies in organic sediment and A-horizon of soils should be analysed for radium as well.
 In fact, radium analyses, as opposed to uranium, might be a better first choice in geochemical prospecting for uranium.

 • Most of the radon in lake water comes from radium in the lake sediment.
 Analysis of lake-bottom waters for radon will give a good indication of the radium content of the sediment, and in some cases will be more readily available.
 Link.